House Votes To Let Its Leaders Pursue Contempt Lawsuits In Trump Inquiries

 "We simply cannot tolerate a posture from the president of the United States ... of noncooperation — of absolute, comprehensive, wholesale defiance of the will of a Congress trying to seek information," said Rep. Jamie Raskin, D-Md.

-Raskin described the variety of investigations the House has undertaken, including in search of Trump's taxes, information about his business practices, his decision to overrule staff objections in the issuance of security clearances, information about the 2020 census and more.
+Raskin described the variety of investigations the House has undertaken, including those in search of Trump's taxes, information about his business practices, his decision to overrule staff objections in the issuance of security clearances, information about the 2020 census and more.

 House Speaker Nancy Pelosi, D-Calif., addressed her colleagues during the debate on the resolution.